dockerizedrupal/backer/README.md

 Backer is a simple Docker image for the awesome tool called [Backup](https://github.com/backup/backup) that allows you to define your backup jobs through environment variables.

-This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.

 ## Run the container

     CONTAINER="backer" && sudo docker run \